seleniumbase/SeleniumBase/README.md

 <br />
 </p>

-<p>SeleniumBase is a high-end framework for web automation and testing.
-Built for handling tricky tasks, such as bypassing bot-detection and handling CAPTCHAs with <a translate="no" href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/ReadMe.md">CDP Mode</a> and special methods.
-SeleniumBase can enhance productivity, automate tedious browser actions, and help scale businesses.</p>
+<p>SeleniumBase is a browser automation framework for the modern web.
+Whether you're new or experienced in Python, SeleniumBase makes it easy to get started.
+With special features like Stealth Mode (UC Mode / CDP Mode), you'll be evading bot-detection and bypassing CAPTCHAs in minutes.</p>

 --------